KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 - Motive Infinity ≠ centropy
 - Motive Infinity ≠ entropy
-- Motive Infinity = the capacity for motion before orientation
+- Motive Infinity = the total field of motion before and across orientation

 Motive Infinity is pre-hypostatic and pre-bifurcal.
 It is the **carrier wave** of expression — refracted across all scales of motion from L₀ through embodiment.